Navigate to content

 2. News

-3. GDP flash estimate: economy contracted by 2.1% in Q1
+3. GDP flash estimate: recession slowed down in Q2

-According to Statistics Estonia’s preliminary estimate, the decline in the gross domestic product (GDP) slowed down in the first quarter of 2024.
-The GDP fell by about 2.1% compared with the first quarter of 2023.
+According to Statistics Estonia's preliminary estimate, the decline in the gross domestic product (GDP) slowed down in the second quarter of 2024.
+GDP fell by approximately 1.7% compared with the second quarter of 2023.

 Pagination